mehulagg/gitlab/doc/integration/jira/dvcs.md

 Potential resolutions:

-1. Verify the URL shown in the browser after being redirected from Jira in the [Jira DVCS connector setup](#configure-jira-for-dvcs) includes `scope=api` in the query string.
+1. Verify that the URL shown in the browser after being redirected from Jira in the [Jira DVCS connector setup](#configure-jira-for-dvcs) includes `scope=api` in the query string.
 1. If `scope=api` is missing from the URL, edit the